reicraftscodes/reicraftscodes/README.md

   - My goal is to become a well-rounded professional, capable of architecting and delivering robust solutions that make a difference.
 I’m always looking for new challenges, especially in applied AI
 ---

-👯 I’m open to collaboration and mentorship, seeking guidance to grow both professionally and personally.

 # Tech Stack & interest
 ### Languages / Frameworks / Tools